qecsim/qecsim/README.rst

 Extension
 ~~~~~~~~~

-See https://bitbucket.org/qecsim/qecsimext for a basic example demonstrating how qecsim can be extended with additional
+qecsim can be extended with additional codes, error models and decoders that integrate into the command-line interface.
-codes, error models and decoders that integrate into the command-line interface.
+See https://bitbucket.org/qecsim/qecsimext for a basic example.

 Links